reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

 ---

 The Jackson API is one of the best JSON parsers in Java.
-Spring integrates well with Jackson and with every new Spring release newer Jackson features get incorporated making the Spring Jackson support more flexible and powerful.
+Spring integrates well with Jackson and with every new Spring release, newer Jackson features get incorporated making the Spring Jackson support more flexible and powerful.
 In this article, we will discuss one such annotation **@JsonView** that is supported from **Spring version 4.x and above**.
-To know more about Jackson improvements in Spring, refer to [this blogpost](https://spring.io/blog/2014/12/02/latest-jackson-integration-improvements-in-spring).
+To know more about Jackson improvements in Spring, refer to [this blog post](https://spring.io/blog/2014/12/02/latest-jackson-integration-improvements-in-spring).

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-boot/jackson-jsonview" %}}